 I had the best parents in the world.

-It was now weekend, so I spent all Saturday practicing to dance.
+It was now weekend, so I spent all Saturday practising to dance.
 I must admit I was having great fun.
-I decided to song and to do a bit of tap dancing.
+I decided to the song and to do a bit of tap dancing.
 I danced before a mirror and sang.
 Then I looked at the film of how it was done there, and I tried again.
-My mom looked at me practice and said that it was not good enough yet.
+My mom looked at my practice and said that it was not good enough yet.
 My mom smiled and accused me of being a perfectionist.

 I was not happy with my performance or the way I was.
 I looked at the video and I was just as good.
 Why was I not satisfied?
 Why was I so sad?
 I tried to practice so every second was perfect, and I even recorded myself, so I could look at my performance.
 I was not happy and this made me cry.
 I held my doll and sat on my bed wondering what I should do.
 My face was red and wet with tears.

 Once again, my sister came to my rescue.
 She told me to stop crying and follow her.
 I took her hand and held the doll in my other hand.
 She dragged me to the attic in the house, where it was cold and dark.
 We turned on a switch that was a low light that made the attic glow a bit.
 Everything looked brown and dusty, as we were travelling back in time.
 She dragged me in a maze of old furniture and blankets and piles of clothes.
 In the far end of the attic, we found a big chest with the words Christina 1932.
 We opened it and it was full of clothes.
 She said they belonged to my great-grandmother.
 For the first time in days, I was smiling.
 I put my hands through the clothes and lifted them up to see.
 There were a few dresses that were so pretty!